 - Most of the trails in Denali are unmaintained.
 You are encouraged to spread out and explore where you wish for most of the park.

-Note that as of this writing, an ongoing landslide inside the park at mile 45 could impact bus service through 2024 and buses can go no further than Mile 43.
+Note that an ongoing landslide inside the park will impact bus service through 2024 and buses can go no further than Mile 43.

 Summer is the time when the vast majority of visitors go to Denali National Park.
 Transit bus service into the park typically begins on May 20 each year, but the buses do not go down the entire road until June.
 The summer season ends in mid-September.